 G & V napping [as I share a blanket and listen to music.]
 M-m-m…scent of food & smoke–Counterculture “flavor” to the people–“I am not pesticide resistant” T-shirt.
 One lady serving food had hair under right arm and I supposed under the left.
 She was value-added w. earrings, tattoo, & rings.
 People still ambling out of the seating area after a concert—Shelled peanut just fell on this page courtesy of Greg—I tossed it back.
 Oh—it was a message—to take a photo of Vicki asleep on his hip.

 Nose-ring, coonskin, probably same-gender couples, tie-died shirts, no shirts, as if in a parade to the disk-jockey interval music.
 Nipples implied.
 Tents line the fairway–“Touch the Earth” next to “Shorts-Pants-Tops-Hats-Belts-Bags-Hacks-Hemp” next to “Hand-woven Hammocks.”
-Wish you could be here to experience Baka Beyond—their music is a fusion of Gaelic & Africa—5 countries in Africa & Europe—I made my asterisk strokes to the beat.
+Wish you could be here to experience Baka Beyond—their music is a fusion of Gaelic & Africa—5 countries in Africa & Europe—I made my asterisk strokes [on the page] to the beat.
 Parade of children—to rainforest music—In costumes—w. parents—a Sweet Tent just flipped near me—Some kids on stilts—hatted–(flute music & drums)–masks, wings, slippers—the stilt-people walking in dignified slow rhythms to the music—the stilts, hidden except for the distal ends by pantaloons or skirts, rippling in the breeze, touch the grass soundlessly.